 The ones I use for this recipe are the 21/25 size and the typical serving would be 4-6 shrimp per person which is approximately 4 ounces.
 And I chose a medium thickness cut bacon.

 The smaller the shrimp the thinner the bacon should be cut or you risk over cooking the shrimp before the bacon is crispy.
 If the bacon is too thin and the shrimp too large, the bacon will burn before the shrimp is cooked through.
-These scenarios are both no good.
-Don’t ruin good shrimp or good bacon!

 - The bigger the shrimp the thicker cut of bacon you can use.